Chandu-003/Threat-Model/README.md

 # Threat Model

 ## Overview
 Threat Model is a Python-based framework designed to streamline the process of threat modeling.
-Integrating threat modeling directly into the development workflow, empowers security teams and developers to collaboratively identify, assess, and mitigate risks efficiently.
+Integrating threat modeling directly into the development workflow empowers security teams and developers to collaboratively identify, assess, and mitigate risks efficiently.

 ## Features
 - **Code-Driven Threat Modeling:** Define threat models programmatically.